How this 31-year old CA quit his well paying job in Qatar for a purpose driven career in the education sector in India

 With the entire evolution, I realized that it might be better for me to work in a company/career which is aligned to my social values also.
 This way, by directly contributing to the company, I would also be contributing to my desire to give back to society.

-Quit my fancy job in a Qatar and moved to India venturing in the education sector
+Quit my fancy job in Qatar and moved to India venturing into the education sector

 I searched for the right opportunity for almost 6 months until it finally came in the form of ‘Vivartana Ventures India Private Limited’, which is a company I had invested in, in 2017.
 The company is working in the education sector and endeavors to bring about a societal transformation in the field of education.